frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeExecutiveOverview.md

 ![Executive Overview Dashboard](ExecutiveOverview-1.png)

 The top section is called the KPI banner.
 This section has the following KPIs:

+- Application Health: Application Health will be Green if the 6 indicators to the right are all Green.
+If any indicator is Red, Application Health will be Red.
+Otherwise Application Health is Yellow.
 - Avg Duration: Time between the initial user input and complete page load.
+Avg Duration > 6s = Red.
+Avg Duration > 3s and < 6s = Yellow.
+Avg Duration < 3s = Green.
 - Avg Errors: Average number of Request and JavaScript Errors.
+Avg Errors > 2 = Red.
+Avg Errors > 0 = Yellow.
+Avg Errors = 0 = Green.
 - Efficiency Rate: Rate of sessions that converted with good user experience.
-A perfect efficiency rate is 100.
+Rate < 50% = Red.
+Rate < 75% and > 50% = Yellow.
+Rate > 75% = Green.
 - Deficiency Rate: Rate of sessions that abandoned with poor user experience.
-A perfect deficiency rate is 0.
+Rate > 50% = Red.
+Rate > 25% and < 50% = Yellow.
+Rate < 25% = Green.
 - Conversion Rate: Rate of sessions that converted.
+Rate < 40% = Red.
+Rate < 60% and > 40% = Yellow.
+Rate > 60% = Green.
 - Apdex: Application Performance Index is a standard developed by an alliance of companies for measuring the performance of applications.
 A perfect Apdex score is 1.

-Each KPI cell displays the current value based on the selected timeframe.
-Each KPI is compared to a time shift that is selected in the TimeShift variable dropdown and will display, in parentheses, the KPI difference and trend direction.
+Apdex < .8 = Red.
+Apdex >.8 and < .92 is Yellow.
+Rate > .92 is Green.

 ![Executive Overview Dashboard](ExecutiveOverview-2.png)

 The middle section KPI metrics (with comparison to a seven-day time shift) for:
 - Sessions - Total number of user sessions.
 - New Sessions - Total number of new user sessions.
-- Satisfied Sessions - Total number of user sessions that had a user experience score of SATISFIED.
-- Tolerated Sessions - Total number of user sessions that had a user experience score of TOLERATED.
-- Frustrated Sessions - Total number of user sessions that had a user experience score of FRUSTRATED.
+- Avg Duration: Time between the initial user input and complete page load.
-- Avg Time On Site - Average session duration.
+- Avg Errors: Average number of Request and JavaScript Errors.
 - Requests - Total number of user actions.
 - Bounces - Total number of user sessions that bounced from the web site.
+- Efficiency Rate: Rate of sessions that converted with good user experience.
+A perfect efficiency rate is 100.
+- Deficiency Rate: Rate of sessions that abandoned with poor user experience.
+A perfect deficiency rate is 0.
-- Conversions - Total number of user sessions that reached the conversion goal.
+- Conversion Rate: Rate of sessions that converted.
-- Abandons - Total number of user sessions that did not reach the conversion goal.
+- Avg Clicks To Convert: The average number of user actions executed within a user session that converted.
+- Apdex: Application Performance Index is a standard developed by an alliance of companies for measuring the performance of applications.
+A perfect Apdex score is 1.
+- Avg Time On Site - Average session duration.

 Each KPI cell displays the current value based on the selected timeframe.
 Each KPI is compared to a time shift that is selected in the TimeShift variable dropdown and will display, in parentheses, the KPI difference and trend direction.